Learning Deterministic Finite-State Machines from the Prefixes of a Single String is NP-Complete: Learning DFAs from prefix-complete samples of binary strings

-\begin{lemma} A graph $G$ admits a $K$-coloring if and only if $(S_+,S_-)$ admits a consistent DFA with less than $m=(K+1)L$ states. \end{lemma} \begin{proof} Suppose $G$ admits a $K$-coloring $\Phi$.
-We present a consistent acyclic DFA $M = (Q,\Sigma,\delta,F,q_0)$ with less than $(K+1)L$ states.
-By arbitrarily defining transition edges missed in $M$, one can obtain a (total) DFA with the same number of states.
+\begin{lemma} A graph $G$ admits a $K$-coloring if and only if $(S_+,S_-)$ admits a consistent DFA with fewer than $m=(K+1)L$ states. \end{lemma} \begin{proof} Suppose $G$ admits a $K$-coloring $\Phi$.
+We present a consistent acyclic DFA $M = (Q,\Sigma,\delta,F,q_0)$ with fewer than $(K+1)L$ states.
+By arbitrarily defining transition edges missing from $M$, one can obtain a (total) DFA with the same number of states.
 The automaton has $K$ $0$-chains of $q_{k,0},\dots,q_{k,L} \in Q$ among which only $q_{k,L}$ is accepting for all $k \in [1,K]$.
 We will traverse those $0$-chains when reading the body $0^L$ of each example in $S$.
 Concerning the head strings $\tilde{v}_i$, the transition function $\delta$ is defined so that